finitesphere/scribe/README.md

 - [ ] Basic drawing support
 - [ ] Package the software (make a scribe.exe)
 - [ ] Include a variety of fonts
+- [ ] Can convert complete Markdown files to PDF as an option